SiddharthGanguli/Smart-Expense-Tracker/README.md

 A simple and efficient expense tracking application built using React.
 The app allows users to manage their daily expenses, analyze spending patterns, and visualize data using charts.

 ---
+## Why This App?
+Managing money can be one of the hardest things to do during college life.
+Between paying for food, buying books, managing travel expenses, and saving for weekend plans, it often feels like money disappears as soon as it arrives.
+Keeping track of these expenses manually can feel overwhelming and time-consuming.

+That's where the Smart Expense Tracker comes in.
+Designed with college students in mind, this app is a simple yet powerful tool to help you:

+Stay on top of your spending habits.
+Set realistic budgets for different categories of expenses.
+Visualize where your money is going through intuitive charts.
+Learn how to save effectively and plan ahead for big expenses.
+---

 ## Features